Francis Scott Key Bridge (Baltimore): Operation

 The Key Bridge opened to traffic on March 23, 1977.
 The bridge project was 1.6 mi in length with 8.7 mi of approach road.
 In 1978, the bridge received an Award of Merit from the American Institute of Steel Construction in the Long Span category.
 In 1980, a cargo ship collided with the Key Bridge, but the bridge was relatively undamaged.

 The bridge opened with four lanes, but its approaches were two lanes to reduce costs.
 The south approach was widened in 1983.
 A project for the north approach was completed in 1999 after several years of delays.

 In July 2013, the toll for cars was $4.
 The bridge was part of the E-ZPass system and its toll plaza included two dedicated E-ZPass lanes in each direction.
 On October 30, 2019, the bridge's tolling went fully cashless; drivers paid via E-ZPass or video tolling.
+At the time of the collapse, tolls ranged from $1.40 for those under the commuter plan to $45 for vehicles exceeding five-axles that used the video tolling service.